What is California’s Proposition 65?

 Prop 65 has an exception for businesses with less than 10 employees.
 Do I still have to comply with the law?

+In practice, this means that even if you are technically exempt from Prop 65 requirements due to having fewer than 10 employees, you are still not off the hook when selling on Amazon.
 Amazon expects sellers to play it safe and comply with Proposition 65 requirements, regardless of the number of employees they have.
-Amazon expects the seller to do the lab tests, decide if a warning is necessary, know which warning to use, and tell Amazon what’s being done to provide the warning.
+They require you—the seller—to take on the responsibility of ensuring compliance: conducting lab tests, determining whether a warning is necessary, knowing which warning applies to your product, and communicating to Amazon exactly what is being done to provide the required warning.

 What if I’m not based in California or I am outside of the U.S ?
 Do I still need to comply?